loda-lang/loda-programs/programs/oeis/list1.md

 * [A110803](http://oeis.org/A110803) ([L38 program](110/A110803.asm)): n times the number of digits in the decimal expansion of n.
 * [A110831](http://oeis.org/A110831) ([L06 program](110/A110831.asm)): a(n) = 3*n^2 + 27*n + 1.
 * [A110907](http://oeis.org/A110907) ([L11 program](110/A110907.asm)): Number of points in the standard root system version of the D_3 (or f.c.c.) lattice having L_infinity norm n.
+* [A110953](http://oeis.org/A110953) ([L65 program](110/A110953.asm)): Starting a priori with the fraction 1/1, the denominators of fractions built according to the rule: add top and bottom to get the new bottom, add top and 9 times the bottom to get the new top.
 * [A110962](http://oeis.org/A110962) ([L11 program](110/A110962.asm)): Fractalisation of a fractal: of the Kimberling's sequence beginning with 0.
 * [A110963](http://oeis.org/A110963) ([L12 program](110/A110963.asm)): Fractalisation of a fractal: of the Kimberling's sequence beginning with 1.
 * [A111072](http://oeis.org/A111072) ([L17 program](111/A111072.asm)): Write the sequence of natural number 0123456789 and repeat it infinite times.
 Then starting from the first zero on the left side move right one number (1), then two numbers (3), then three numbers (6), four numbers (0), five numbers (5) and so on.
 Summing all the numbers we get 0, 1, 4, 10, 10, 15, ...